OsvaldN/APS360_Project/README.md

 The blurred output is solved by an Adversarial network loss function.
 DC-GAN creates sharper outputs yet has very little control over what image is generated since there are no constraints on the input space; noise is used to generate images in this model.
 The VAE-GAN failed to improve solve these issues, a balance could not be struck between generative control image quality.
 We believe this issue could be solved by a larger training set and a convolutional architecture that uses residual connections.

 Principal Component Analysis is used to restructure the latent space such that the most salient features can be identified.
 To avoid further information loss we do not use PCA as a dimensionality reduction tool but leave the same number of principal components as latent dimensions; the gain lies in the ordering of these dimensions by variance.
-By modifying these principle components we can modify faces or generate new ones with ease and significant control.
+We built a GUI to allow users to modify these principle components and generate faces with ease and significant control(Figure 15).

 <p align="center">
 <img src=/images/image16.png>
 </p>
 <p align="center">
-Figure 17.
+Figure 15.
 Face generation GUI
 </p>